jacobcantwell/read-analogue-gauges-with-machine-learning-on-aws/content/45_label_training_data/10_custom_labels/_index.md

 ## Labeling the images with bounding boxes

-You’re now ready to label the images by applying bounding boxes on all images with analogue guages.
+You’re now ready to label the images by applying bounding boxes on all images with analogue gauges.

-Add *PressureGuage* as a label to your dataset via the labels list on the left side of the gallery.
+Add *PressureGauge* as a label to your dataset via the labels list on the left side of the gallery.

-Apply the label to the pressure guages in the images by selecting all the images with a pressure guage and choosing Draw Bounding Box.
+Apply the label to the pressure gauges in the images by selecting all the images with a pressure gauge and choosing Draw Bounding Box.

 You can use the Shift key to automatically select multiple images between the first and last selected images.

-Make sure to draw a bounding box that covers the pressure guage as tightly as possible.
+Make sure to draw a bounding box that covers the pressure gauge as tightly as possible.

 You will need to draw a bounding box on at least 30 images.